-Link11, a leader in cloud-based anti-DDoS protection, has released DDoS statistics for Q4 2018, revealing that the volume and complexity of attacks continued to grow in Europe during the final quarter of 2018.
+Link11, a specialized European provider in cloud-based anti-DDoS protection, has released DDoS statistics for Q4 2018, revealing that the volume and complexity of attacks continued to grow in Europe during the final quarter of 2018.
 While Link11’s Security Operations Center (LSOC) registered 13,910 attacks in Q4 (12.7% down compared to Q3), the average attack volume grew by 8.7% to 5Gbps, and 59% of attacks used multiple attack vectors.

 Key findings of Link11’s Q4 DDoS report include: